projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    Option 1: Use ``scp``
-      Use the ``scp`` command to copy the Debian package from your development computer to the ``~/acrn-work`` working directory we created on the target system.
+      Use the ``scp`` command to copy the Debian package from your development computer to the ``/tmp`` directory on the target system.
 Replace ``10.0.0.200`` with the target system's IP address you found earlier::

-         scp ~/acrn-work/python3-acrn-board-inspector*.deb acrn@10.0.0.200:~/acrn-work
+         scp ~/acrn-work/python3-acrn-board-inspector*.deb acrn@10.0.0.200:/tmp

    Option 2: Use a USB disk
        a.
 On the development computer, insert the USB disk that you intend to use to